Canada energy industry deflation squeezing service providers

-CALGARY, Alberta (Reuters) - After years of enduring spiralling operating costs Canada’s oil and gas industry is being hit by price deflation, as producers push to share the pain of low crude prices with contractors, service providers and suppliers
+CALGARY, Alberta (Reuters) - After years of enduring spiraling operating costs Canada’s oil and gas industry is being hit by price deflation, as producers push to share the pain of low crude prices with contractors, service providers and suppliers.

 Lower costs have eased some of the bite from slumping oil prices for producers who have seen profit dive over the last six months.